 - All the capital funding is coming from public sources (90% from the DfE and 10% from a Section 106 agreement with the council) but the Diocese will own the school.
 All running costs will be paid by taxpayers.

 Both the Diocese and the No More Faith Schools campaign have organised public meetings.
-Unfortunately, the city council have so far refused to organise their own public meeting.

 "At a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
 It is essential that the Catholic character of the school's education be fully supported by all families in the school.
 We therefore hope that all parents will give their full, unreserved and positive support for the aims and ethos of the school." - Final proposal document